 IUCN’s BRIDGE programme and the Oxfam Inclusion Project, in collaboration with the Lao Women’s Union, facilitated a regional forum on gender equity and women’s leadership in transboundary water governance from 13 to 15 September in Vientiane, Lao PDR.
-The forum, which provided a platform for dialogue and networking among actors in the Mekong region, was attended by more than 60 representatives from the government, civil society organisations (CSOs) and the private sector from Cambodia, China, Lao PDR, Myanmar, Thailand and Viet Nam.
+The forum, which provided a platform for dialogue and networking, was attended by more than 80 representatives from the government, civil society organisations (CSOs) and the academic sector from Cambodia, China, Lao PDR, Myanmar, Thailand and Viet Nam.

-The forum began with a high level panel, facilitated by Australian Ambassador to Lao PDR Mr John Williams, which discussed opportunities to promote women’s leadership in national and transboundary water governance policies.
+The forum began with a high-level panel, facilitated by Australian Ambassador to Lao PDR Mr. John Williams, which discussed opportunities to promote women leadership in national and transboundary water governance policies.
 It also highlighted steps taken by governments in Cambodia, Lao PDR and Myanmar to improve social inclusion and gender equity in national policies.

 The Government of Cambodia, for example, has established an inter-ministerial Technical Working Group on Gender with representatives from all national ministries.
-Myanmar is taking a sex-disaggregated approach to its Strategic Assessment of the impacts of proposed hydropower developments in the country’s primary river basins, in which the unique socio-ecological context of women will be taken into account.
+In Myanmar, the government is conducting a Strategic Environmental Assessment, with a focus on gender and social-ecological issues, and taking a basin-wide approach to understand effects of proposed hydropower developments in the country's primary river basins.

 In Lao PDR, the government is working to include the Sustainable Development Goals (SDGs), including SDG 5 – Achieve gender equality and empower all women and girls – in national and local planning processes, policies and strategies.
 Lao PDR’s 8th National Socio-Economic Development Plan – the country’s guiding strategic policy document – has already linked its indicators to those of the SDGs.